 - Does This Remind You of Anything?: The salute Bomber invents for the Wave (a hand motion that mimicks a wave) that every member including Wenger eagerly adopts is very reminicent of the fascist salute.

 - Foreign Remake: Towards the original film and book The Wave.
 Set in the country whose history was the original's inspiration, no less.

 - Foreshadowing: At the very first day of the project week, Tim adapts to the new drill exceptionally well.
 Guess who goes nuts after the reveal...

-- He Who Fights Monsters/Became Their Own Antithesis: Wenger, an anti-fascist anarchist, starts the project to teach his students how easy it is to fall to fascism, but according to his wife, starts to enjoy the leader a bit much.
+- He Who Fights Monsters: Wenger, an anti-fascist anarchist, starts the project to teach his students how easy it is to fall to fascism, but according to his wife, starts to enjoy being leader a bit too much.

 - Hope Spot: Near the end of the film, when Tim threatens everyone else with his gun during his mental breakdown, for a moment it seems as if Wenger manages to bring him back to his senses ... and then Tim shoots himself.

 - Hypocrite: Karo in subverted form; she only turns against The Wave when she chooses to not wear the uniform (white shirt) everyone in the Wave agreed on wearing, because of a comment from her mother, and thus starts see how the Wave treats non-members.
 It's likely she would not have turned against them if she had worn the uniform.